AMERICAN RABBIT HOUND ASSOCIATION

 4.

-individuals meeting the requirements as set forth in the criteria shall be
+nominated.
+All individuals meeting the requirements as set forth in the

 5.